scala-thera/thera/README.md

 ```

 ## Philosophy

 This project started as a static website generator because there wasn't one for Scala and I needed one to generate my blog.
 Since then, however, I realised that Scala doesn't need a static website generator.
 It has a powerful enough ecosystem for a user to effortlessly unroll their own logic for generating a website using existing libraries.
 For instance, my [blog](https://akmetiuk.com/) uses [Ammonite](https://ammonite.io/) and [os-lib](https://github.com/lihaoyi/os-lib) in conjunction with [Pandoc](https://pandoc.org/), a [Docker](https://www.docker.com/) image that defines the environment with Pandoc in it and [GitHub Actions](https://github.com/features/actions) that runs the Docker and deploys the website to [GitHub Pages](https://pages.github.com/).
 You can have a look at the sources of the blog [here](https://github.com/anatoliykmetyuk/anatoliykmetyuk.github.io).

 The only missing piece in the ecosystem is a good templating engine.
 Thera attempts to provide such an engine for Scala.
 It doesn't aim to be a markdown processor or a website generator since these tasks can already be easily done using other tools.

-## Roadmap
-The main thing that Thera currently lacks is a good error reporting mechanism.

 ## Contributions

 If you would like to collaborate on this project, do not hesitate to contact me about it!